Curved Representation Space of Vision Transformers: Resolving the contradiction

 \subsection{Shape of representation space}

-As an attempt to resolve the contradiction, we examine the input-output relationship of the models, i.e., how linear movements in the input space appear in the representation space of a model.
+As mentioned in the \textbf{Introduction}, the FGSM attack was first introduced to show that the linearity of a model causes its vulnerability to adversarial perturbations~\cite{goodfellow2015fgsm}.
+To resolve the contradiction between high robustness (a large distance to the decision boundary) and underconfidence (a small distance to the decision boundary) of Transformers in the previous section, therefore, we examine the degree of linearity of the input-output relationship, i.e., how linear movements in the input space appear in the representation space of Transformers.